KISQ

 KISQ (98.1 FM) is a commercial radio station licensed to San Francisco.
 It broadcasts a soft adult contemporary radio format, known as "The Breeze", and is owned by iHeartMedia.
 The radio studios and offices are in the SoMa district of San Francisco.

-KISQ has an effective radiated power (ERP) of 75,000 watts.
-The transmitter is on Wolfback Ridge Road in Sausalito, California, within the Golden Gate National Recreation Area.
+KISQ's transmitter is on Wolfback Ridge Road in Sausalito, California, within the Golden Gate National Recreation Area.
 KISQ broadcasts using HD Radio technology.
 The station also has booster stations on 98.1 MHz in Concord and Pleasanton.

 History

 KAFE

 The station first signed on the air on July 17, 1958, as KAFE, with a classical music format.
 KAFE was owned and built by engineer Dan Solo, who had previously worked at KRE (1400 AM, now KVTO).
 Saying that automation made operating a station cheaper, he applied for a license in 1957.

 Solo's first proposed transmitter site, a 50 ft tower at his home, wound up violating a zoning ordinance, and KAFE signed on from a site atop Grizzly Peak.
 Solo sold his station to Hal Cox in 1959; Cox relocated the tower to Sausalito.